Web3-Pi/web3-pi-imager/README.md

 **Note**: Activating the Wi-Fi configuration feature will attempt to retrieve Wi-Fi credentials from the system.
 Depending on your operating system, this may trigger a request for elevated system permissions to access network configuration data.

 ### 4. Starting the Writing Process
-   After completing the configuration, click **Next** to proceed to selecting the storage device where the image will be written (e.g. an SD card).
+   After completing the configuration, click **Next** to proceed to selecting the storage device where the image will be written to the SD card.

 ### 5. Writing and Verification Process
   - After selecting the storage device, the application will begin writing the image to the SD card.